pdubslax/pdubslax.github.io/_posts/2022-10-3-mnf3-preview-week-4.md

 title: Monday Night Football - Fantasy Preview - Week 4
 ---

-A weekly newsletter for members of the Harry Koch Memorial Cup Fantasy Football league - all others will ****
+A weekly newsletter for members of the Harry Koch Memorial Cup Fantasy Football league - all others will **HAVE THEIR CHILI COOK OFF FAMILY RECIPE OPPENLY MOCKED IN THE TOWN SQUARE**

 <br/>